rlogiacco/CircularBuffer/README.md

  * [Object.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Object/Object.ino) is meant to demonstrate how to use the buffer to store dynamic structures
  * [Queue.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Queue/Queue.ino) is a classical example of a queue, or a FIFO data structure
  * [Stack.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Stack/Stack.ino) on the other end shows how to use the library to represent a LIFO data structure
- * [Struct.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Struct/Struct.ino) answer to the question _can this library store structured data?_
+ * [Struct.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Struct/Struct.ino) answers to the question _can this library store structured data?_
+ * [Interrupts.ino](https://github.com/rlogiacco/CircularBuffer/blob/master/examples/Interrupts/Interrupts.ino) demonstrates the use of the library in interrupt driven code

 ## Limitations